Berry Pomeroy Castle: The Pomeroys

 Archaeological evidence, and particularly the design of the gun ports in the gatehouse and St. Margaret's Tower, which together with the curtain wall are the oldest parts of the castle, indicate that the castle was probably built in the late 15th century.
-It would have been one of the last traditional personal castles to be built in the country, located on a favoured site within the Pomeroy's deer park.
+It would have been one of the last traditional personal castles to be built in the country, located on a favoured site within the Pomeroys' deer park.

 Under the Pomeroys the castle consisted of a dry moat (now mostly infilled), gatehouse and ramparts surmounted by the curtain wall with buildings disposed around the wall on the inside.
 Due to the extensive remodelling that took place later, very few archaeological remains survive to show the exact placement of these original buildings.
 In 1978, a wall painting was discovered in the upper storey of the gatehouse, hidden behind a thick layer of vegetation.
 It is a representation of the Adoration of the Magi, and has been dated to c.1490–1500 based on its stylistic similarity to European works of the period.